 Pohlmann, Markus; Yang, Jonghoe; & Lee, Jong-Hee (2013).
 “Introduction”.
 In Markus Pohlmann, Jonghoe Yang & Jong-Hee Lee, (Eds.), Citizenship and Migration in the Era of Globalization: The Flow of Migrants and the Perception of Citizenship in Asia and Europe (pp. 1-8).
 Heidelberg: Springer.

 Pugh, Allison J. (2015).
 “Men at Work”.
 Aeon, December 4.

 Turner, Bryan S. (1990).
 “Outline of a Theory of Citizenship”.
 Sociology, 24(2), 189-217.

 About the Author:

 Maximilian C. Forte is a Professor of Sociology and Anthropology at Concordia University in Montreal, Canada.
-He is the author of numerous books, most recently Slouching Towards Sirte: NATO’s War on Libya and Africa (2012) and Emergency as Security (New Imperialism) (2013).
+He is the author of numerous books, notably Slouching Towards Sirte: NATO’s War on Libya and Africa (2012) and Emergency as Security (New Imperialism) (2013).